What Time Does Child Benefit Get Paid in 2026? UK Payment Guide

 Will my Child Benefit payment be affected by Christmas 2026?

 Yes.
-Payments due on 28 December will be made early on 24 December 2026.
+Because the post-Christmas bank holidays alter the schedule, payments originally due on Monday 28 December 2026 will be advanced and paid early on Thursday 24 December 2026.